 Attempts to farm the cloudberry have been largely unsuccessful, as they can only grow in a very specific environment.

 As such, the only way anyone can get their hands on the berry is from hand picking, or buying from someone who has.

-Picking multer is a popular annual activity for families living near the swamps.
+Picking multer is a popular annual activity for families living near the marshlands.

 If you're interested in going picking yourself, locals may point you in the right direction, but they'll probably keep their secret fields for themselves!
 The cloudberry plant itself has small green and dark red leaves.

 The berry begins its life as white and changes into a bright red colour.
 When it ripens, the berry lightens into a golden hue.

 There are a few reasons to be wary though.

 Firstly, you have to be prepared to trek through remote boggy lands and do battle with mosquitos in order to reach your own highland gold!
 Also, different parts of Norway have specific rules when it comes to foraging for cloudberries.

 In many parts of the country, you can pick berries anywhere that isn't fenced in.

 But some places have far stricter guidelines.
 In Finnmark for example, the land is owned by the state and permission must be sought from local authorities if you want to take berries with you – although you are allowed to pick them to eat immediately!